jfrohlich/Fetal_MEG_Entropy/README.md

  # Fetal_MEG_Entropy
 Code for the analyses of fetal and neonatal MEG in Frohlich et al. 2024 Nature Mental Health

 Last updated 2024-01-04

 This project uses archived data from Moser et al. 2020 (https://zenodo.org/records/4018827) and Moser et al. 2021 (https://zenodo.org/records/4541463).
 Please visit those archives on Zenodo for the corresponding data.

-NOTE: I have tried to include as many external dependencies here as possible (and please note that the repo license only applies to my code and not these dependencies), but you should ideally have Fieldtrip also added to your path before running my code: https://www.fieldtriptoolbox.org/
+NOTE: I have tried to include as many external dependencies here as possible (and please note that the repo license only applies to my code and not these dependencies), but if you run into problems, try also adding Fieldtrip to your path before running my code (https://www.fieldtriptoolbox.org/).

 ## CSV Files